Unlisted Brand • Sea Buckthorn Oil • Skincare - Face

 I have yet to figure out if this oil does for acne and pigmentation as some reviewers say, but so far my experiences of its effects on inflammation and scar healing are pretty impressive.
 I would imagine that it would be great for rosacea sufferers and those who are recovering from sunburn or radiation therapy.
 Yes, it makes my skin orange but that fades after 30 minutes or so, so if I'm not going anywhere that's not an issue!

-Age: 18 & Under Skin: Combination, Fair, Cool Hair: Blond, Straight, Fine Eyes: Blue
+Age: 18 & Under Skin: Acne-prone, Fair, Neutral Hair: Blond, Straight, Fine Eyes: Blue

 It makes my skin pretty soft.
 It makes you look like an oompa loompa for a bit after you put it on, but it absorbs into your skin fairly quick.
 My skins texture has improved since using it.
 I've only been using the oil for a few days so I can't say whether it has helped with scarring or not but I'll edit this review if anything changes :).
 Basic oil packaging.
 Pretty inexpensive.
 I think I got mine for around $12 or so.